liangli-zhen/liangli-zhen2.github.io/_pages/research.md

 <strong>multi-objective optimisation</strong>

-<p align="justify">Multi-objective optimisation, which addresses optimisation problems involving multiple (conflicting) objective functions to be optimized simultaneously, has attracted increasing interest in the evolutionary computation community.
+<p align="justify">Multi-objective optimisation, which addresses optimisation problems involving multiple (conflicting) objective functions to be optimised simultaneously, has attracted increasing interest in the evolutionary computation community.
 A multi-objective optimisation problem (MOP) can be generally
 formulated as follows:</p>

 $$